harrtho/alfred-date/README.md

 Download & installation
 ---

-Download the workflow from [GitHub][latest], then double-click the `Relative-Dates-XYZ.alfredworkflow` to install it in Alfred.
+Download the workflow from [GitHub][latest], then double-click the `Date-XYZ.alfredworkflow` to install it in Alfred.

 <a name="usage"></a>
 Usage